raldone01/image-date-fixer/README.md

 - Enhancing error handling and logging.
 - Improving false positive rates.
 - Adding tests with real files.
+- Fixing more clippy warnings.
+- Switching to bindings for `libexif` for a massive speedup.
+- Support more parent directory levels.
+- Support asking ollama for a smarter date resolution powered by ai.

 Your contributions help make `image-date-fixer` more robust and useful for everyone!